Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 - penalties for inaccuracies - CH80000

-If you have a query relating to ATED you can contact the HMRC ATED Helpline.
+If you have a query relating to ATED you can contact the HMRC ATED helpline.
 More technical queries will be referred to a specialist who will respond to you as soon as possible.
-At busy times there may be a delay in receiving a response, but do not delay sending a return by the deadline as late filing penalties may still apply if a return is due.
+At busy times you might not receive a response straight away.
+You should still send in your return by the deadline as late filing penalties may still apply if a return is due.